favila/favila.github.io/pages/about.md

 If you want to know more about my career, check my [LinkedIn profile].

-If you want to contact me, send @favila a direct message on [clojurians slack].
+If you want to contact me, send @favila a direct message on [Clojurians Slack] or [Twitter].

 [Clojure]: https://clojure.org/
 [ClojureScript]: https://clojurescript.org/